 Chiropractic care for ear infections addresses all three components of the subluxation.
 Specific adjustments to the bones of the cranium and vertebrae restore proper alignment and motion of the bones and their attached muscles, ligaments, tendons, fascia and lymph ducts.
 This facilitates drainage of the Eustachian tubes, and is a much more natural remedy for ear infections than antibiotics, or ear tubes.
 Furthermore, the chiropractic adjustment brings balance to the nervous system by removing nerve interference that compromises immune system function.
 Specifically, the vertebrae in the upper neck correlate with immune activity in the nearby brainstem.

-In addition to chiropractic adjustments, your doctor at First Step may recommend nutritional supplements, homeopathics, dietary changes, and/or other lifestyle changes, depending on your child’s history and exam findings.
+In addition to chiropractic adjustments, your doctor at First Step in St. Louis may recommend nutritional supplements, homeopathics, dietary changes, and/or other lifestyle changes, depending on your child’s history and exam findings.
 You will be provided with an abundance of information and support to help you achieve lasting health for your child by preventing recurring ear infections.